sindrip/nix-examples/1-nix-develop/3-direnv/README.md

 # Direnv
-It can be annoying having to run nix develop everytime you enter a directory with a flake.
+It can be annoying having to run `nix develop` every time you enter a directory with a flake.

 It is quite nice to run [Direnv](https://direnv.net/) with [nix-direnv](https://github.com/nix-community/nix-direnv), to automate that process.